-iking groups of about 18-20 students, consisting of a dents and trail groups with the Outdoor School.
-Students will be divi-

-n boy cabin and a girl cabin.
-Each hiking group should have about the sagirls.
+Instructions: Before you start, verify the number of students and trail groups with the Outdoor School.
+Students will be divided into hiking groups of about 18-20 students, consisting of a male-identified cabin and a female-identified cabin.
+Each hiking group should have about the same number of students, with a balanced number of male-identified and female-identified students.
 These students will remain together throughout the program.
-If by choose which cabin group to be assigned to.
-For more informational contact the Outdoor School.
+If you have a student that is gender non-conforming, they may choose which cabin group to be assigned to.
+For more information regarding the Walker Creek Ranch Gender Identity policy please contact the Outdoor School.

-E PRINT FIRST AND LAST NAMES CLEARLY
+PLEASE PRINT FIRST AND LAST NAMES CLEARLY

-Boys Cabin Girls Cabin
+Male-Identified Cabin Female-Identified Cabin

 1 1

 2 2

 3 3

 4 4

 5 5

 6 6

 7 7

 8 8

 9 9

 10 10

-Boy Cabin Leader(s): Girl Cabin Leader(s):
+Male-Identified Cabin Leader(s): Female-Identified Cabin Leader(s):

-Note: You should have at least one cabin leader per 8 students in a cabin.
+Note: You should have at least one ca bin leader per 8 students in a cabin.

 Special Notes/ Requests: